lagiordano/craft-corner/README.md

 # Craft Corner

-A Ruby on Rails application that provides the backend for a application called Craft Corner, that allows users to share, save, and organise online craft projects.
+A Ruby on Rails application that provides the backend for an application, Craft Corner, where users share, save, and organise their favourite online craft tutorials/projects.

 ## Installation